fontclubbelgica/fontclubbelgica.xyz/_typefaces/filter.md

       fontSize: 120

 about:
-    - image: FCB_Articles_Cru.jpg
+    - image: FCB_Filter_about.png
-      caption: "Leavenworth: Sixteen and Twelve Lines Condensed Gothic"
+      caption: "Botanical Garden, Ghent, Belgium."

       text: |
-        ## FILTER korte uitleg

         Skeleton to stretch!
 Filter is a collection of skeleton based fonts dropped in a magical melting pot of sliders.
         Moving from fine to mega-black over a back slant to ultra wide where curves are dancing and while maintaining the line thickness at all cost.
 Filter has multiple transformations in a variable font:
         * **Weight**: going from thin over black to mega-black.
         * **Slant**: going from a backslant to a slant in the reading direction.
         * **Width**: Going from extremely compressed to extremely extended